CrayLabs/SmartSim/doc/installation_instructions/basic.rst

   GPU builds can be troublesome due to the way that RedisAI and the ML-package backends look for the CUDA Toolkit and cuDNN libraries.
-Please see the :ref:`Platform Installation Section <install-notes>` section for guidance.
+Please see the :ref:`Install Troubleshooting <installation-troubleshooting>` section for guidance.

 .. _dragon_install: